animaux/workspacer/README.md

 # Workspacer version 0.8.0 for Symphony CMS version 2.5+

+**Attention!
+This fork includes tweaks for my specific needs/setup, may not be suitable to your needs.
+Editor currently not working properly in Safari (16.4), but fine in Firefox.**

 Workspacer allows files in the Workspace folder to be managed and edited.
 It also restores the ability, pre Symphony 2.4, to edit Page XSL templates from the Pages page.

 ## Requirements